Pfeiffer Big Sur State Park : SPECIAL EVENTS/FILMING

 Special Event Permits

+"Standard" Special Event Permits may be issued for events at set event locations and/or for events with more than ten (10) people.
 “Elopement” Special Event Permits may be issued for elopement weddings of ten (10) people or less that take place at hike-in locations.
-You may apply for an “elopement” Special Event Permit up to six (6) months in advance.
+You may apply for a "standard" Special Event Permit up to one (1) year in advance or an "elopement" Special Event Permit up to six (6) months in advance.
 Applications received forty-five (45) days or less in advance of the event date are subject to additional fees and restrictions.
 Applications received twenty-one (21) days or less in advance of the event date will not be considered.

 Small hiking tours or art/photography workshops/classes conducted by non-profit or for-profit entities may occur with the approval of an Annual Special Event Permit.
 Applications for Annual permits received forty-five (45) days or less in advance of the first tour/workshop date are subject to additional fees and restrictions.
 Applications received twenty-one (21) days or less in advance of the first tour/workshop date will not be considered.